 Nothing is better than taking a dip on a hot day.
 But what if the pool temperature is too warm to be comfortable — or worse, it’s so warm that bacteria, algae, and other microorganisms start to grow?

 Or what if your pool water is so cold that jumping in affects your breathing and makes your skin feel like it’s on fire?

 The perfect pool temperature is more important than you think.
 Here’s why.

 Why Swimming Pool Temperature is Important

 It’s not a good idea to let your pool temperature fluctuate with the outside temperature.
-Temperature is a key factor for all living things.
+Temperature is a critical factor for all living things.
 This includes the critters that want to live in your pool.

 Hot Water Nuisances